 I tend to cut this in squares but you can cut it however you like.

 Here are just two other options that I took some quick pictures of with my phone.
 On the left is cheesy bread and on the right cinnamon sticks.
-Both are made after the bread has baked so you could easily bake extra bread today and turn it into either of these tomorrow.
+Both are made after the bread has baked so you could easily bake extra Soft Unleavened Bread today and turn it into either of these tomorrow.
 I usually slice a pan sized batch of bread in half and make cheesy bread with one half and cinnamon sticks with the other!
 Both variations and more are included in the recipe card below.

 - 3 cups all purpose flour